sap-tutorials/sap-build-apps/tutorials/codejam-0-prerequisites/codejam-0-prerequisites.md

 >
 >Do you know the concept of Fusion Development?
 >
->Why do we have to create a new user for SAP Build Apps, when we have n existing user?
+>Why do we have to create a new user for SAP Build Apps, when we have an existing user?